I love to make wreaths and this succulent wreath was a lot of fun. I am thrilled to share today how I made this felt flowers wreath.

 I have made a lot of items out of felt fabric and most of them can be found on my blog.
 My favorite DIY felt projects are the spring felt flower pillow, a felt peony flower basket, a poinsettia felt pillow, and a felt wreath pillow.

 Here are photos of all of the materials I used:

 There is something about succulent colors that I absolutely love!
 The colors are slightly muted and create the most gorgeous palette.
-I bought the felt online at Benzie and they even have a color palette of felt called Succulents.
-All of these colors are included and I got one packet in the 12″ x 16″ size.
+I used this color palette of felt called Succulents.
+All of these colors are included and I got one packet in the 12″ x 18″ size.

 Cricut Maker Cutting Machine